ssalaam/TDD-Express-Routes/README.md

 Our first test calls our *'math/add'* route and asserts that the response status code should be 422 because we did not pass the correct query parameters

-When this test is actually run it fails because the route does not yet exist therefore express returns a 404 response code instead
+When this test is actually run it fails because the route does not yet exist therefore express returns a 404 response code instead.

+In Test Driven Development this is expected.
+We first write a unit test against code that does not yet exist; expecting this test to fail.
+We then write just enough code to pass that unit test.